 Ferry Beach vs. Old Orchard

 If you want a beach day without navigating OOB parking and weekend crowds, this is the answer.
-Same sand, same bay, two miles down the road, and a state park fee instead of $30 for a private lot.
+Same sand, same bay, two miles down the road.
+A state park fee instead of $30 for a private lot.
 Do the Tupelo Trail after the beach.
 Bring lunch.
-It is a good day.
+It's a genuinely good day, and almost every guest who tries it ends up recommending it to the next person who asks.